PAntoine/TimeKeeper/readme.md

 current server disappears then the first to notice will become the new server.
 This will reduce the chance of two instances losing time updates from other servers.

+If you set up the git hooks that are provided, the timekeeper will also amend you commits to allow for the timetracking information to be added to the end of your commits.
+This is in the format that Redmine time tracking can read.

 Installation
 ------------